Unit 2: Authorizations

 This exemption to submission of clinical information for services requiring authorization only applies to the specific procedure(s) for which you qualified under the Gold Card Program.
 You are still required to submit prior authorization requests, as usual, for all other procedures and Highmark members, as applicable.

-Services not Included in The Program
+Services Not Included in the Program

 The following services are not included in the Gold Card Program: